You’re More Spiritual Than You Think

 While it is impossible for any of us to truly comprehend the full magnitude of an Infinite Creator, it is difficult to proceed much further on the path of spiritual enlightenment until we can at least accept the reality of God in some form or essence.

-You do not need to understand all of God to know God.
-As a loose analogy, you may not know everything about your mother, but you still love her.
-As a child, you may not fully appreciate all her personal qualities, skills, or intellect, but you can still adore those you do understand.
-Your lack of knowledge, experience, or moral insight does not diminish either your personal relationship with her or the sincerity of your love.
+We don’t need to understand all of God to know God.
+As a loose analogy, we may not know everything about our fathers or mothers, but we still love them.
+As children, we may not fully appreciate all their personal qualities, skills, or intellect, but we can still adore those we do understand.
+Our lack of knowledge, experience, or moral insight does not diminish either our personal relationship with them or the sincerity of our love.
 And so it is with God.

-The God experience is getting to know God as well as getting to know yourself.
-A great part of your spiritual journey is being mindful of how you perceive the people, events, and relationships in the world around you, how your beliefs shape what you see and what you can achieve, and how your thoughts and habits affect your comprehension of God and reality.
+The God experience is getting to know God as well as ourselves.
+A great part of our spiritual journey is being mindful of how we perceive the people, events, and relationships in the world around us, how our beliefs shape what we see and what we can achieve, and how our thoughts and habits affect our comprehension of God and reality.

 I’m not advocating long sessions of psychotherapy or excessive introspection as a solution, but simply for us to take an honest look at the kinds of ideas and perspectives we accept as true.
 Think of it as a critical examination of fixed views, prejudices, and stereotypes.
-Without exception, we all have a belief system or a worldview that influences the way we perceive and interpret the world around us.
+Without exception, we all have a belief system or worldview that shapes how we perceive and interpret the world around us.
 Taking a closer look at these beliefs, spiritual or not, is an effective way to understand ourselves.

-Getting to know God and feeling the presence of God are the main goals of The God Experience.
+Getting to know God and actually feeling the presence of God are the main goals of the God experience.
 And while I cannot claim to fully portray the true nature of an infinite, eternal, and divine Creator, I try to do so anyway, hoping to illuminate the magnificence and majesty of the First Creative Source and Divine Center of All Reality.

-When you come to know God, you become God conscious.
-And this consciousness is the necessary prelude to the ultimate experience of feeling the divine love and vibrant presence of God in your daily life.
-Whenever you consciously share your innermost thoughts with your inner Spirit, you actively take part in your very personal and unique God experience.
+When we come to know God, we become God-conscious.
+And this consciousness is the necessary prelude to the ultimate experience of feeling the divine love and vibrant presence of God in our daily lives.
+Whenever we consciously share our innermost thoughts with our Spirit Guide, we actively take part in our very personal and unique God experience.